MSU-PRL/PRL-website/README.md

 <h2>CSS Folder</h2>
 <p>The CSS folder contains all custom stylesheets for the PRL website.
 Instructions for modifying the code:</p>
 <ul>
   <li><strong>Modifications outside of Mura take place in the 'prlCustomCSS-2018.scss' file</strong>.
+This file contains variables that allow for control and consistency of visual components.
 This requires knowledge of SCSS programming language.</li>
   <li> <strong>Use an automated compile and minimize system</strong>.
 Mura only reads .css files.
 Instructions:
     <ol>
       <li>'prlCustomCSS-2018.scss file' is automatically compiled into the 'prlCustomCSS-2018.css' file on each new change.</li>